OurPlanscape/Planscape/src/interface/src/app/features/README.md

 This flag will enable use of ITS data for past resilience projects rather than Calmapper.

+### new_navigation
+This flags controls the changes regarding the new navigation

 ### Other flags
 There are two other flags, testFalseFeature and testTrueFeature created just for automated testing.
 Their values should be kept to "false" and "true" for